-Prior to the issuance of the Pre-Application Document (PAD), DESC formed Resource Conservation Groups (RCGs) with representatives from federal and state agencies, NGOs, and interested members of the public.
-Three RCGs were created including the Water Quality, Fish, and Wildlife RCG; the Recreation and Lake and Land Management RCG; and the Operations RCG.
+Prior to the issuance of the Pre-Application Document (PAD), DESC held public meetings, noticed in local newspapers, and formed Resource Conservation Groups (RCGs) with representatives from federal and state agencies, NGOs, and interested members of the public.
+Three RCGs were created, including the Water Quality, Fish, and Wildlife RCG; the Recreation and Lake and Land Management RCG; and the Operations RCG.
 Later, a smaller working group, the Fish Passage Technical Working Committee (TWC) was formed.
 These groups met to identify and discuss resource issues and to develop recommendations for addressing and resolving them (RCG meeting notes are provided in Appendix E-1).
 DESC developed study plans and conducted the following studies based on discussions with members of each RCG and other stakeholder input: